speedment/speedment-doc/pages/maven.md

 {speedment.enterprise.version} is different from {speedment.version}.
 Always use the recommended version of {speedment.enterprise.version}
 " %}

+The Speedment Enterprise Maven Plugin works the same way as the Speedment Maven Plugin but the plugins come with more Components and Bundles pre-installed.

 ## Automated Maven Builds
 We can instruct Maven to generate code for us automatically on each build by attaching our